rsteiner-dnic/memsy/README.md

 ```
   -cachedir string
-        Location directory for memsy disk db (default "/var/cache")
+    	Location directory for memsy db (default "/var/cache")
   -comport string
     	TCP port number for communication (default "1180")
   -debug
     	Debug settings
+  -expireinterval string
+    	How often to clear expired items (default "17m") //should not be divisble by syncinterval, otherwise you are potentially syncing records at the same time as your are expiring them.
   -listen string
     	Interface to listen on.
 Default to all addresses. (default "0.0.0.0")
   -peers string
     	Comma separated list of servers to peer with
   -port int
-        TCP port number to listen on (default: 11211)
+    	TCP port number to listen on (default 11211)
   -syncinterval string
     	How often to sync all records to other nodes (default "30m") Note: All records are synced as they come in, this covers old records, etc
   -threads int
-        number of threads to use (default: # of cpus on server)
+    	Number of threads to use (default 2)

 ```